Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Introduction

-\item We introduce three optimization pathways that jointly address the under-utilization caused by memory walls: (i) a flattened systolic array architecture; (ii) an asymmetric quantization scheme with mixed data types and precisions; and (iii) native support for FlashAttention.
+\item We introduce three optimization pathways that jointly address the under-utilization caused by memory walls: (i)~a flattened systolic array architecture; (ii)~an asymmetric quantization scheme, coupled with an in-depth exploration of micro-scaling arithmetic's compatibility with optimization techniques such as rotation and norm-guided iterative optimization; and (iii)~a native support for FlashAttention.
+Together, these enable a holistic approach that addresses both bandwidth and capacity limitations by integrating hardware-level and algorithmic optimizations.

 \item We present PLENA, a complete hardware–software system that realizes the above optimizations.
-It comprises (i) a custom instruction set (PLENA\_ISA) for large Transformer inference; (ii) a PyTorch-to-PLENA\_ISA compiler; (iii) an HBM-enabled transaction-level simulator; (iv) an automated, accuracy aware design space exploration (DSE) flow; and (v) a full RTL implementation.
+PLENA integrates: (i)~a custom instruction set (PLENA\_ISA) for large Transformer inference; (ii)~a PyTorch-to-PLENA\_ISA compiler; (iii)~an HBM-enabled transactional simulator; (iv)~an automated, accuracy-aware design-space exploration (DSE) flow; and (v)~a full RTL implementation.
 We demonstrate that PLENA supports different SOTA transformer model variants (e.g., GQA, MHA and MLA~\cite{MLA}, Dense and MoE~\cite{MoE}).
-We also show that PLENA achieves SOTA energy efficiency for agentic LLM inference tasks -- it achieves \textit{2.24}$\times$ higher throughput than A100 GPUs on \textit{3.85}$\times$ higher throughput than v6e TPU.
-The overall PLENA system is illustrated in Figure~\ref{fig:PLENA_overview}, and the entire system will be fully open-sourced upon acceptance.
+We also show that PLENA achieves superior efficiency for agentic LLM inference.
+Under identical multiplier counts and memory configurations during LLaMA agentic inference, PLENA delivers up to 2.23$\times$ and 4.70$\times$ higher throughput than the A100 GPU and TPU v6e, respectively, and up to 4.04$\times$ higher energy efficiency (Token/J) than the A100.
+The entire PLENA system will be fully open-sourced upon acceptance. \end{itemize}